vineethMM/spark-examples/src/main/docs/Dataset.md

 Hence all the operations on Dataframe is available with Dataset to.
 We will start with Dataframe, as it came to Spark first.

 ### Dataframes
 Basic idea is to have API where you can switch between RDBS like SQL quries and more flexible RDDs in programming languages(Scala/Java/Python).
 This is achieved by making sure that when running a SQL query, results are returned as DataFrame.

+Most of the code here is from spark [programing guide](https://spark.apache.org/docs/latest/sql-programming-guide.html) with minor modifications.

 ```
 case class Person(name: String, age: Int)

-val personDF: DataFrame = List(Person("person1", 22), Person("person2", 40)).toDF // A simple way to create a Dataframe.
+val personDF: org.apache.spark.sql.DataFrame = List(Person("person1", 22), Person("person2", 40)).toDF // A simple way to create a Dataframe.

 // Its not a typical use of dataframe, If you have schema upfront ready in a case class spark prefer to use
 // DataSet[Person] rather tha Dataframe.